Master of Nursing (Graduate Entry)

 B. a degree of two years or more, completed no more than three years prior to admission.

 There is one intake of students in March each year.
 The next intake is March 2014.

 Application must be made online.
-You will also need to upload certified copies of other documentation as part of your online application process.
+You will also need to upload copies of other documentation as part of your online application process.
 To assist you, there is a checklist of required documents that you will need.

 The Master of Nursing (Graduate Entry) program is a Commonwealth supported course.
 The current domestic fee for the Master of Nursing (graduate entry) is $5648 per year.
 For International students the fee is $22,592 per year.

-Local Australian citizens can obtain a HECS-HELP loan from the Commonwealth or choose to pay their contributions upfront with a 10% discount.
+Domestic Australian citizens can obtain a HECS-HELP loan from the Commonwealth or choose to pay their contributions upfront with a 10% discount.
 This is calculated twice a year before each semester.
 A HECS-HELP loan is repaid through the tax system once the student is working and their income reaches a threshold.
 (For the 201213 income year, the compulsory repayment threshold is $49,095.)
-Local permanent residents or New Zealand citizens are required to pay the fees upfront and undiscounted each semester.
+Domestic permanent residents or New Zealand citizens are required to pay the fees upfront and undiscounted each semester.